kamatheuska/ley/readme.md

 ### Setup

 You must have a `migrations` directory created, preferably in your project's root.
+This is also configurable by passing an option to the CLI.

 > **Note:** You may configure the target directory and location.